fylgja/site/src/components/stylelint-config/order.md

 ## Reason

-We don't believe in a strict code order.
+Why don't we believe in a strict code order?

-While code linting is great.
+While code linting is great,
-The order of the code is something that should be left to the developer.
+the order of the code is something that should be left to the developer.

-While we do follow a specific order of our styles.
-This never strict for the following reasons.
+We do follow a specific order of our styles, but never strict for the following reasons.

-- New css properties that are not in the order of the style config, causing high maintence.
+- New css properties that are not in the order of the style config, causing high maintenace.
 - Cases where the code order makes no sense, yes they exist.
-- CSS properties that work for multiple parent properties, e.g. `gap` with Grid, Flex or Columns.
+- CSS properties that work for multiple parent properties, for example, `gap` with Grid, Flex or Columns.

 ## What CSS order to follow.

-There are some rules out there.

-We follow a DOM Like order.
-Others follow the Alphabetical order or something else 🤷‍.
+We follow a DOM Like order, other options are the Alphabetical order or something else 🤷‍.

 So the DOM order is;